 Aging patients require specialized care.
 As our bodies start to age, we can't do as much as before and taking care of ourselves becomes difficult.
 Health problems arise that cannot be remedied through the help of your daughter or son.
 In the United States, 1.3 million Americans are in nursing homes.1

-Nursing homes are expected to be built in such a way that makes mobility easier.
+Nursing homes are built in such a way making mobility easier.
 The expectation is that the staff at these homes are trained to monitor and assist the elderly 24/7.
 There are many things that could happen in a nursing home that are dangerous to the well-being of those that live there.
 However, slip and falls are very common in nursing homes and other assisted living facilities.
 Surprisingly, an average nursing home has about 100-200 falls a year.
 However, most of the falls can go unreported so that estimate could not be very accurate.